 One of three ballads on the CD is “Our Love Divine” and defines a romance in bloom.
 Artfully crafted music and lyrics by Rocky Maffit, with a classic Adams’ string arrangement and breathless vocals by Darryl Walker makes the song a certain timeless classic.

 “Send” is sure to become a showstopper.
 Opening with the melody is Greg’s flugelhorn and soon Milo takes over on keys with an explosive tour de force on acoustic piano.
 “Possibilities” loose groove is infectious while the titled cut “Conversation” just melts you away on an easy vibe.

 Adams reprises his original arrangement on the swampy Lowell George’s Little Feat favorite “Spanish Moon”.
 Kay-Ta emulates George’s guitar work in his own brand.
 Look for Bamont’s featured funky Baritone solo.

 The glue that holds down the rhythm section is Herman Matthews’ stellar drum work.
-The East Bay Soul Horn section captures Greg’s percussive horn style to a T. Lee Thornburg, Lead Trumpet, Johnnie Bamont on Tenor and Bari saxes, Greg Vail on Alto sax, with special guest, Michael Stever offers additional trumpet work.
+Del Atkins, bass, Kay-Ta Matsuno, guitar and Nick Milo, keys.
+The East Bay Soul Horn section captures Greg’s percussive horn style to a T!
+Michael Stever, lead tumpet, Johnnie Bamont on alto, tenor, bari saxes and flute, Ed Wynne, alto tenor saxes and flute.
+Darryl Walker, tenor sax.

 On the Otis Redding’s version of “Try A Little Tenderness” East Bay Soul channels Redding’s Dictionary of Soul.
 From the recording booth, Greg was trying to get Herman Matthews to look up from his drum kit, to let him know “We Got It”.
 It is a fitting end to the album “ Adams says, “We really embraced the title of the CD and what we accomplished was a Conversation!